opentoonz/opentoonz_docs/source/creating_movements.rst

     - Use the **Animate** tool (|animate|) with the **Pick:** option set to **Pegbar** to click a drawing in the viewer and select the first pegbar in the hierarchy the column containing the drawing is linked to.

-    - Right-click a drawing in the viewer to choose from the menu that opens the **Select** command related to the object hierarchically linked that you want to edit, from the first one up to the table.
+    - Right-click a drawing in the viewer to choose from the menu that opens the **Select** command related to the object that you want to edit.

-    .. note:: The right-click menu lists in first place all the columns/layers containing overlapping drawings, then the columns/layers and objects that are hierarchically linked to the clicked one.

 .. tip:: **To select links:**